HazemElgohary/aamar_task/README.md

 Decisions Made During Development During the development of this project, the following decisions were made:

-1. State Management: The BLoC (Business Logic Component) pattern was chosen for state management.
-It provides a clear separation of concerns and allows for better code organization.
+1. State Management: The GetX package was chosen for state management.
+It provides a simple and lightweight solution for managing state in Flutter applications.
 2. API Integration: The JSONPlaceholder API was used to fetch the list of posts.
 It provides a simple and easy-to-use API for testing purposes.
 3. Search Functionality: A local search feature was implemented to filter the displayed posts by